 Our constant exposure to less virulent forms of the flu, either naturally or through vaccines, may help us more or less keep up with the evolving strains out in the wild.
 (And the really good news is that less severe forms of a disease are more likely to be the ones that spread, because they don't knock out their host.)

-In some ways, connectivity has obviously reduced our risk.
+In some ways, it's obvious that connectivity has made us safer.
 In Eurasia, farmers and pathogens were locked in an arms race against each other for thousands of years: smallpox becomes more virulent, and humans develop more resistance, back and forth over the generations.

 But in the Americas, people had been totally isolated from those diseases for 10,000 years (or more) before Columbus's voyage, meaning that they didn't have any of the defenses that had evolved to deal with it.
 As a result, thousands of years of human/virus warfare in Eurasia had developed what amounted an arsenal of bioweapons that devastated the Americas.
 Similar dynamics have played out everywhere people and animals have long been isolated from each other.

-Nothing like it can ever happen again, since all the world’s continents and populations are largely connected now.
-But the immunity gained from that process came at a terrible cost, and even today, the “regular flu” is a miserable and dangerous disease.
+Nothing like it can ever happen again, since all the world's continents and populations are connected now.
+The immunity gained from that process came at a terrible cost, and even today, the "regular flu" is a miserable and dangerous disease.

-And there’s more that could be done to get a handle on the overall risk of new infections.
-For example, the Global Virome Project plans to track down and identify most of the estimated 700,000 unknown bird and mammal viruses that have the potential to infect humans.
+And there's more that could be done to control the risk of new infections.
+The Global Virome Project plans to track down and identify most of the estimated 700,000 unknown bird and mammal viruses that have the potential to infect humans — essentially, finding them before they find us.
 This will create a global database that could be used to rapidly identify new and emerging diseases and help create vaccines for them, and potentially even predict the next outbreak.

-In short, we aren’t doomed, but the battle against disease is one that can never be totally won.
-There’s always going to be a new front, and we’ll need new tools to fight it.
+The bottom line is that we aren't doomed, but the battle against disease is one that can never be totally won.
+Evolution means that there's always going to be a new virus or new strain, so we'll always need new tools to fight it.